tbee/giwth/README.md

 ## Sequence
 Like Cucumber, Giwth allows the user to mix and match given, when and then; it does not enforce only three steps.
 The question of course is if it is wise to do that, but that is left to the discretion of the user.

+## Compatibility
+As long as you stick to Giwth's API, upgrading should not be too much of a hassle.
+If you start being extra creative, you're on your own ;-)

+## Support
+There is no formal support for Giwth: this library is an open source hobby project and no claims can be made.
+Asking for help is always an option.
+But so is participating, creating pull requests, and other ways of contributing.